BAPotts/movie-tickets/README.md

-# [Program Title]
+# Movie Tickets

   ### By Beverly Potts

 ## Description

-  [Description of program functionality & intent presented as an elevator pitch]
+  This webpage allows a user to select the name of a movie, the time of day that they would like to see the movie, and their age.
+The wepage will display the cost of the movie ticket depending on those variables.

 ## Languages & Technologies Used:

   ### Programming Languages & Libraries
-  * [Unordered List]
+  *

   ### Operating Systems & Programs
   * [Unordered List]

 ## Installation

-  1. Open a web browser, such as Google Chrome, and navigate to https://github.com/BAPotts/[repository].
+  1. Open a web browser, such as Google Chrome, and navigate to https://github.com/BAPotts/movie-tickets .
   3. Click the green "Clone or download" button at the right of the screen.
   4. Select "Download ZIP."
   5. Use a file extractor or unzip program (such as PeaZip, Unzipper, WinZip, Zipware, or 7-ZIP) to extract the ZIP files onto your computer.